 As a youth sports volunteer one of your primary responsibilities is keeping your athletes safe during practice, games, and events.
 But you also need to recruit as many volunteers as possible in order to run a successful program.

 Making sure your volunteers have clean records and are qualified to interact with young athletes can be tough, but with the help of background checks you can get access to any red flags about potential volunteers.
-Below we’ll answer a few key questions about background screening and outline a process to create a background check policy for youth sports.
+Below we’ll answer a few key questions about background screening and outline a process to create a background check policy for your youth sports organization.

 Your board probably won’t personally know everyone that wants to volunteer at your organization.
 Background screening can be useful to help monitor potential volunteers and check record of the following: